cncf/tag-observability/whitepaper.md

 There is a really good chance that you have heard about the "Three Observability Pillars", which are metrics, logs, and traces.
 They are commonly mentioned and probably what you're going to start with.
 We like to think of them as the "primary signals" instead of "three pillars" for two reasons:

-Pillars carry an implicit meaning that if one of the pillars is missing, the whole structure is fated to topple, which is not valid.
-One can safely use just two or just one signal and still fulfil its observability goals.
-In fact, basing on one or two signals with a small mix of others is likely the recommended approach due to cost and simplicity (e.g. metrics and logs with ad-hoc tracing).
+Pillars carry an implicit meaning of being foundational.
+They are a safe place to start, yet are not always required at the same time.
+In fact, basing on one or two signals with a small mix of others can be a valid trade-off to improve cost efficiency (e.g. metrics and logs with ad-hoc tracing).
 Recently, more signals are becoming popular in open-source communities like application profiles (continuous profiling) and crash dumps.
 New signals with new semantics may also arise in the near future, and those interested in this topic should keep an eye open for them.

 ![Figure 1](/assets/primary-signals.png)